ॐ श्री गुरुभ्यो नमः ॐ श्री शिवानन्दाय नमः ॐ श्री चिदानन्दाय नमः

 The Sannyasin goes to see the Vyadha and overcoming his initial hesitation, listens to his amazing spiritually enlightening teachings, which is referred to as Vyadha Gita in the Hindu Epic Mahabharata, and even puts them into practice in real life.

-The utterly amazed Sannyasin asks the Vyadha as to how he could became so highly illumined by doing a filthy, ugly menial work.
+The utterly amazed Sannyasin inquired of the Vyadha how he could attain such a high level of enlightenment by engaging in such a lowly, unattractive menial work.
 The Vyadha says that his past Karma ( Deeds of Previous Life) had placed him in these circumstances.

 The Vyadha further advises that no duty is ever ugly, no duty is ever impure, and that it is only the way & spirit in which the work is done that determines its worth.